-International Fusion Energy Research Center was completed in March 2011 and began research as a base of "broad-based approach (BA) activities" for conducting nuclear fusion energy reserarch from various angles,in order to support and complement the ITER program and to develop the next stage of the ITER, which is“a prototype reactor”.
+International Fusion Energy Research Center was completed in March 2011 and began research as a base of "broader approach (BA) activities" for conducting nuclear fusion energy research from various angles,in order to support and complement the ITER program and to develop the next stage of the ITER, which is“a prototype reactor”.

 Nuclear Fuel Cycle Facility